CIRA-Pulsars-and-Transients-Group/mwa_search/docs/smart_database.rst

 In principle, it should be possible for ``mwa_search`` not to know *anything* about the SMART processing pipeline; it should all be inferable from the contents of the Database itself.

 This lofty goal, however, has not yet been reached; for now, the burden of *defining* the SMART processing pipeline still rests on **this** repo (and in particular, in **this** documentation).
-But instead of trying to document the use of the Database generally, this documentation describes how **the second pass** of the SMART survey is defined, with the hope that it may serve as an example, or a template, of how future "passes" (or indeed, other surveys) might be similarly constructed.
+But instead of trying to document the use of the Database generally, this documentation describes how **the second pass** of the SMART survey can be defined, with the hope that it may serve as an example, or a template, of how future "passes" (or indeed, other surveys) might be similarly constructed.

 Template for NextFlow processes
 -------------------------------